Skip to content

 Total States with 0 Lightning Caused Forest Fires

-• Wisconsin - 0 forest fires caused by lightning in 2022.
+• New Jersey - 0 forest fires caused by lightning in 2023.

-• New Jersey - 0 forest fires caused by lightning in 2022.
+• Oklahoma - 0 forest fires caused by lightning in 2023.

 5 States with the Highest Number of Human Caused Forest Fires